joegoldbeck/mongoose-encryption/README.md

 mongoose-encryption
 ==================
-Simple encryption for mongoose documents.
+Simple encryption and authentication for mongoose documents.
 Relies on the Node `crypto` module.
 Encryption and decryption happen transparently during save and find.
 Rather than encrypting fields individually, this plugin takes advantage of the BSON nature of mongoDB documents to encrypt multiple fields at once.

 ## How it Works

-Encryption is performed using `aes-256-cbc` with a random, unique initialization vector for each operation.
+Encryption is performed using `AES-256-CBC` with a random, unique initialization vector for each operation.
+Authentication is performed using `HMAC-SHA-512`.

-To encrypt, the relevant fields are removed from the document, converted to JSON, enciphered in `Buffer` format with the IV prepended, and inserted into the `_ct` field of the document.
+To encrypt, the relevant fields are removed from the document, converted to JSON, enciphered in `Buffer` format with the IV and plugin version prepended, and inserted into the `_ct` field of the document.
 Mongoose converts the `_ct` field to `Binary` when sending to mongo.

 To decrypt, the `_ct` field is deciphered, the JSON is parsed, and the individual fields are inserted back into the document as their original data types.

+To sign, the relevant fields (which necessarily include `_id` and `_ct`)  are stably stringified and signed along with the list of signed fields, the collection name, and the plugin version.
+This signature is stored in `Buffer` format in the `_ac` field with the plugin version prepended and the list of signed fields appended.
+Mongoose converts the field to `Binary` when sending to mongo.

+To authenticate, a signature is generated in the same fashion as above, and compared to the `_ac` field on the document.
+If the signatures are equal, authentication succeeds.
+If they are not, or if `_ac` is missing from the document, authentication fails and an error is passed to the callback.

+During `save`, documents are encrypted and then signed.
+During `find`, documents are authenticated and then decrypted

 ## Installation